mikeshulman/narya/README.md

  ￫ error[E0801]
  1 | x .root
-   ^ field root of type √ℕ has intrinsic dimension e, can't be used at 0
+   ^ codata type √A has no field named root
 ```
 The syntax for using a higher field is different from the syntax for defining it, however.
 In the simplest case, when projecting from a 1-dimensional element, we replace the suffix `e` by `1`:
 ```